NisreenFarhoud/Bash-Cheatsheet/README.md

 --- | ---
-- | File type: <br> `-`= regular file <br> `d`= directory rw- | Permissions for owner of file rw- | Permissions for memebrs of the gorup owning the file r-- | Permissions for all other users user | name of user group | name of group
+- | File type: <br> `-`= regular file <br> `d`= directory rw- | Permissions for owner of file rw- | Permissions for members of the group owning the file r-- | Permissions for all other users user | name of user group | name of group